• Skip to primary navigation

 Why did my mascarpone mixture curdle?

-Mascarpone may curdle and looks like cottage cheese within a couple of seconds after starting mixing.
-It can be very quickly overmixed because of its high-fat content.
-So, if this ever happened to you, you are not alone.
-This can happen to everybody and is not related to this recipe, particularly.
+Mascarpone may curdle and looks like cottage cheese within a couple of seconds after you start mixing it.
+It quickly over mixes because of its high-fat content.
+So, if this ever happens to you, you are not alone.
+This can happen to everybody and is not related to this recipe particularly.

-• Use a large mixing bowl that you have enough place to mix the mascarpone.
+3. Use a large mixing bowl so that you have enough room to mix the mascarpone.

-• If your mascarpone did curdle, you still can save it by transferring the mixture to a microwave-safe bowl and carefully warm it up or by using a double boiler and whisk until smooth.
+5. If your mascarpone did curdle, you can still save it by transferring the mixture to a microwave-safe bowl and carefully warming it up or by using a double boiler and whisking until smooth.
 I read some more excellent tips on the Food52 website on that topic.

-The reason why it can be watery is when the ladyfingers are soaked for too long and are already soggy when arranged in the baking dish.
-When chilling the dessert, the ladyfingers lose then the access coffee and make the cream watery.
+The reason why it's watery is likely due to soaking the ladyfingers for too long.
+This makes them already soggy when arranged in the baking dish.
+As the dessert cools, the excess coffee in the ladyfingers will run into the cream and make the dessert watery.

-Please make sure that you dip them on both sides quickly that just the outside of the ladyfingers is soft but the inside still solid when you arrange them in the pan.
+1. Please make sure that you dip the ladyfingers on both sides quickly so that just the outside of the ladyfingers is soft, but the inside is still solid when you arrange them in the pan.

 If you are looking for European desserts, you've come to the right place.
 Here are some of my favorite European classics.